ugurtheiron/fast-product-catagorization/README.md

 # Merlin Product Categorization

-Merlin maps e-commerce product titles to a three-level category tree.
-It uses a two step approach:
+Merlin maps e-commerce product titles to a three-level category tree using embeddings.

-1. **Nearest-neighbour search** – Each category path is embedded once and stored in a FAISS index.
+Each category path is embedded once and stored in a FAISS index.
 A product title (optionally combined with its description) is embedded the same way and the closest category paths are retrieved.
-2. **GPT selection** – The shortlist is presented to GPT which picks the final category.
-This keeps the number of model calls low while still leveraging GPT's reasoning ability.
+The best match is then chosen by comparing embeddings directly.

 ## Features
 - Reusable FAISS index for category embeddings